Nbickford/kawi/README.md

 # Kawi

+*Note from NB: Page Fault (https://neilbickford.com/blog/) uses the Kawi wordpress theme, but with some small modifications (at the moment, we use a different hero style if the name of the post is too long, since otherwise the CSS translation we apply could result in the text going offscreen).
+Since Kawi is licensed under the GPL v2, I'm documenting any changes Page Fault makes to the Kawi source code here.*

+*For more information about the theme, please see Kawi's original README, below.*

+---

 Kawi is a solid and clean theme for blogs and any other sites.
 It has clean typography, plenty of white space and puts the emphasis on your content.